drclaw1394/perl-socket-more/README.md

     my @spec=parse_passive_spec($string);
 ```

-Parses a consise string intended to be supplied as a command line argument.
+Parses a concise string intended to be supplied as a command line argument.
 The
-string consists of one or more fields sperated by commas.
+string consists of one or more fields separated by commas.

 The fields are in key value pairs in the form